 Q: Does my business have to qualify as a small business concern (as defined in section 3 of the Small Business Act, 15 U.S.C.
-632) in order to participate in the PPP?
+632) in order to receive a First Draw PPP Loan?

-This Q&A was based on information contained from the Treasury Department’s May 27, 2020, version of “Paycheck Protection Program Loans, Frequently Asked Questions,” which is updated from time to time.
+This Q&A was based on information contained in the Treasury Department’s March 12, 2021, version of “Paycheck Protection Program Loans, Frequently Asked Questions,” which is updated from time to time.
 This CARES Act / SBA / PPP related issuance may be found here: https://home.treasury.gov/system/files/136/Paycheck-Protection-Program-Frequently-Asked-Questions.pdf